gr8howz/super-calc/README.md

-# client-template
+# Super-Calc

-Serves as a template for client JavaScript applications.

-It uses:
+This is Super-Calc

+It has the following features:

+* Addition
+* Subtraction
+* Multiplication
-* Jade
+* Division
-* Less
+* Square Roots
-* Grunt
+* Exponents
-* JSHint
+* Factorial
-* Node.js
+* Sums